-Absent evidence to the contrary, the fair market value of the taxpayer's TPP, excluding raw materials, supplies, and scrap property, is presumed to be either the total acquisition cost to the taxpayer less straight line depreciation or the residual value, whichever is greater.
+Absent evidence to the contrary, the fair market value of the taxpayer's TPP, excluding raw materials, supplies, and scrap property, is presumed to be either the total acquisition cost less straight line depreciation or the residual value, whichever is greater.
 The resulting value is called a "standard valuation."
 TPP Rule 0600-05-.06(1).

-When using a standard valuation, the fair market value of raw materials and supplies is presumed to be their total acquisition cost.
+When using a standard valuation, the fair market value of raw materials and supplies is presumed to be the total acquisition cost using the "first-in-first-out" (FIFO) method of accounting.
 T.C.A. § 67-5-903(f); TPP Rule 0600-05-.06(2).
 Scrap property is valued at 2% of total acquisition cost.
 T.C.A. § 67-5-903(f); TPP Rule 0600-05-.06(4).

-Essentially, the foregoing means that the taxpayer's TPP is valued utilizing the total acquisition cost to the taxpayer and the depreciation factors set forth in Part II of the reporting schedule.
+Essentially, the foregoing means that the taxpayer's TPP is valued utilizing the total acquisition cost and the depreciation factors set forth in Part II of the reporting schedule.
 In most cases, TPP is valued using a standard valuation.